WolfieWeb Raspberry Pi Lab

 3. Insert the ribbon cable straight and fully.

-4. Close the latch and avoid bending the cable sharply.
+4. Close the latch and avoid sharp cable bends.

 Easy Build Steps

-2. Boot the Pi and confirm camera support.
+2. Boot the Pi and test camera support.

 3. Create a folder named timelapse.